beckashine/Workspace-Operations-Assistant/README.md

 | Event-announcement template | Google Docs | 3 |

 Each tier contains configuration files that identify the relevant Google Workspace resources.

 ---

-## Project Structure

-    ├── README.md
-    │
-    ├── tier1/
-    │   ├── src/
-    │   ├── templates/
-    │   ├── package.json
-    │   └── .clasp.json.example
-    │
-    ├── tier2/
-    │   ├── src/
-    │   ├── templates/
-    │   ├── package.json
-    │   └── .clasp.json.example
-    │
-    └── tier3/
-        ├── src/
-        ├── templates/
-        ├── package.json
-        └── .clasp.json.example

-Each tier is independently deployable and has its own Apps Script project.

----

-## Deployment

-### Prerequisites

-- Node.js 18+
-- A Google account
-- An Anthropic API key for AI-enabled features
-- `clasp` for Apps Script deployment

-Install `clasp` with:

-    npm install -g @google/clasp
-    clasp login

-### Basic Deployment Flow

-For each tier:

-    cd tier1
-    clasp create --title "Dashboard Demo — Tier 1" --type standalone clasp push
-    clasp open

-Then configure the Google Workspace resource IDs in `Config.gs`, configure the required script properties, create the refresh trigger, and deploy the project as a web app.

-Each tier has its own Apps Script project and deployment.

-> **Security note:** API credentials should be stored using an appropriate secret or script-property mechanism and should never be committed to source control.

----